 Feature Matrix

-A comprehensive head-to-head comparison of documentation capabilities, AI features, collaboration tools, and enterprise functionality between Nuclino and Scribe.
+A side-by-side comparison of documentation capabilities, AI features, collaboration tools, enterprise readiness, and integrations across both platforms.

 | Feature |